Samsung/tizen-docs/docs/platform/porting/location.md

 - Location framework
 - Location manager
-- Location library, which contains the location providers that can be used by the location manager to get services
+- Location library, which contains the location providers that can be used by the location manager to get services.
 - GPS (global positioning system), which provides position information, velocity, and satellite information.
 It is used to get the current position of a device.
 - dbus, which is the IPC used to communicate between the location module and the Location daemon.
 - lbs-server, which provides position, velocity, NMEA, and satellite information by communicating with a GPS chip.
 It has the following functionalities: